tensorchiefs/DL_Journal_Discussion_Club/index.md

 <ul>
 	<li/> We all participate active in the sessions and beforehand (roughly) check out the material
-  <li/> We do not envision a talk with slides but want to discuss together the article/topic
+  <li/> We do not envision a talk with slides but want to discuss together the suggested article/topic
 	<li/> The discussion leader does not need to be an expert!
 	<li/> Discussions and all kind of questions (also stupid ones) are welcome - its actually the reason to meet!!
   <li/>Everybody who wants to participate must also present once